sebastian-92/piclean-frontend/README.md

     - [x] [extra] Import Saves
     - [x] [extra] Export Saves
 - [ ] [compatibility] Local Favorites
+- [x] [compatibility] Default config loading

 ### Longer term TODO:
 - [ ] [extra] Custom Loading Import

+#### Known bugs
+- Eyes on 1810651 don't load
+    - `Uncaught (in promise) TypeError: Cannot convert undefined or null to object at Object.values (<anonymous>) at render (player.js:245:14)`
+    - haven't seen on other image makers yet but let me know if it happens!

+## LICENSE
+All Piclean Project software is licensed under the [GNU AGPL v3.0](LICENSE).
+All image makers belong to their respective owners, please respect the individual licenses of the creators.